 Our approach for enforcing authorizations is based on the dynamic (on-the-fly) adjustment of the visibility over data to ensure that no information be improperly leaked to a subject involved in a computation.
 Plaintext data are then encrypted before being passed to a subject not trusted to access them in plaintext.
-Recently, many hardware producers have developed novel platforms equipped with trusted processor and secure storage space (e.g., Intel SGX), for enabling secure computation on the premises of non-fully-trusted providers.
-With reference to our scenario, the availability of trusted hardware components permits to rely on a non-fully trusted provider to evaluate operations over sensitive data in plaintext, even if the computational provider is not authorized for plaintext visibility over the involved attributes.
+Recently, many hardware producers have developed novel platforms equipped with trusted processor and secure storage space (e.g., Intel SGX), for enabling secure computation on the premises of nonfully-trusted providers.
+With reference to our scenario, the availability of trusted hardware components permits to rely on a nonfully trusted provider to evaluate operations over sensitive data in plaintext, even if the computational provider is not authorized for plaintext visibility over the involved attributes.
 Encryption and decryption operations, in fact, would take place within the boundaries of the trusted hardware, and the computational provider hosting it would not learn anything about the (plaintext) values over which the trusted hardware works.
-This possibility can be relevant to our problem, for example, when operations need plaintext visibility of trusted hardware components that may be available at some of the computational providers in S. We first discuss how the use of trusted hardware components can be reflected in the specification of authorizations.
+This possibility can be relevant to our problem, for example, when operations need plaintext visibility to be executed.
+In the remainder of this section, we illustrate how our approach can leverage the availability of trusted hardware components that may be available at some of the computational providers in S. We first discuss how the use of trusted hardware components can be reflected in the specification of authorizations.
 Then, we discuss the impact on candidate definition and on profile computation.

 Authorizations.
 Consider a provider S, equipped with a trusted hardware component.
 We expect authorizations regulating access to attributes for the trusted hardware component to be more permissive than the authorizations for the provider hosting it.
-For this reason, given a provider S equipped with a trusted hardware component, the trusted hardware should be treated as a different subject $S_t$ , related to S but with its own authorizations.
-Clearly, the authorizations of S and of its trusted component $S_t$ are not independent.
-For instance, if S can access an attribute in plaintext, the same attribute should be accessible in plaintext also to the (more trusted) component $S_t$ .
-Given a relation R and the authorization $[P, E] \rightarrow S$ regulating access for S to R, and $[P_t, E_t] \rightarrow S_t$ the authorization regulating access for $S_t$ to R, we expect the following conditions to hold.
+For this reason, given a provider S equipped with a trusted hardware component, the trusted hardware should be treated as a different subject S_t, related to S but with its own authorizations.
+Clearly, the authorizations of S and of its trusted component S_t are not independent.
+For instance, if S can access an attribute in plaintext, the same attribute should be accessible in plaintext also to the (more trusted) component S_t.
+Given a relation R and the authorization [P, E]→S regulating access for S to R, we expect the following conditions to hold.

-- 1. $P \subseteq P_t$ : the trusted hardware component can access in plaintext a superset of the plaintext attributes that the provider hosting it can access; - 2. $(P_t \cup E_t) \subseteq (P \cup E)$ : the trusted hardware component can access a subset of the attributes that the provider hosting it can access, independently from their representation.
+- P ⊆ P_t: the trusted hardware component can access in plaintext a superset of the plaintext attributes that the provider hosting it can access; - 2. $(P_t \cup E_t) \subseteq (P \cup E)$: the trusted hardware component can access a subset of the attributes that the provider hosting it can access, independently from their representation.